wolfgangr/guntaPERL/README.md

 Temporary rrd graphs are stored in `/render/tmp`.
 This must be readable and writable by the web server.
 Group acces for `www-data` group works fine on my out-of-the-box-debian.
 Newer versions of charts overwrite older ones.
 This saves the need of temp cleanup.
-It is not really thread save, but that does not hurt in a low frequency machine surveillance environment.
+This is not really thread save, but that does not hurt in a low frequency machine surveillance environment.

-The render script relies on `rrd-graph` templates, which are basically rrdtool graph commands with some leading lines omitted.
+The render script relies on `rrd-graph` templates, which are nothing more than rrdtool graph commands with some leading lines omitted:
-The renderer adds rrd filename, start time, end time and a default chart size, as well as some vertical lines as event markers.
+When browsing through time, the renderer adds rrd filename, start time, end time and a default chart size, as well as some vertical lines as event markers.

-The `test-...` templates are edited manually, derived from drraw created boiler plates.
+The `test-...` templates are edited manually, derived from `drraw` created boiler plates.

 The `gen-...` template are generated by scripts in the main dir.
 I used this for the somewhat more complicated task to visualize the boolean and the enum fields.
-To tune them, I use four screens with vi on the creator, a console to run the creator at every reload cycle, a browswer window to view the rendering and a console to grep error messages out of /var/log/messages in case of `internal server error`.
+To tune them, I use four screens with vi on the creator, a console to run the creator at every debug cycle, a browswer window to view the rendering result and a console to grep error messages out of /var/log/messages in case of `internal server error`.
+CGI, you know...
 That's where I appreciate my dual screen installation...

 The renderer also includes frames with a human readable list of all current state of variables and a subset of event log, matching the time frame displayed in the charts.
-They are created by silly little log-range.pl and current-state.pl
+They are created by silly little `log-range.pl` and `current-state.pl`

 While I tried to catch worst security holes on the fly, there was no thorough safety planning.
-I hope I can rely on my LAN safety...
+I expext some open backdoors and hope I can rely on my LAN security...

+### System requirements

+I have it running togehter with a couple of similiar projects on a 10 year old 'thin client' laptop style hardware single core 1200 MHz AMD G-T44R Processor.
+Mass storage is a 64 GB SSD.
+It's wise to use `df` and `du` commands and maybe a calculator while playing with rrd configurations.
+There is 64-bit debian 10.7 on it.
+Completely headless except bios configuration.
+All PERL modules used are from debian repo, no CAPN or custom build.

+CPU load is << 5 % during polling and goes close to 100 % for a second or so when browsing charts.
+So I guess a raspberry could do the job as well, but I haven't tried.
+Personally, I don't like the idea of runnig rrd on SD-cards.
+Don't like mass storage, network and peripheral access all sharing the same USB Bus.
+File systems for 24/7 operations on fragile USB plugs.
+But all that may be a matter of taste.

 ## Disclaimer:

-This all is alpha-state 'works-for-me'-level-stuff.
+This is all alpha-state *'works-for-me'*-level-stuff.
 **NEVER USE THIS IN A REAL WORD ENVIRONMENT!**
 ... and if you do anyway, don't sue me.
 **Expect stuff going wrong.**